By MEG KINNARD and MICHELLE L. PRICE

 COLUMBIA, S.C.
 (AP) — Former President Donald Trump on Saturday said the footage of the brutal beating of Tyre Nichols by five Memphis police officers is “horrible” and that the attack “never should have happened.”

 “I thought it was terrible.
 He was in such trouble.
 He was just being pummeled.
 Now that should never have happened,” Trump said in an interview with The Associated Press on Saturday, a day after authorities released footage of the attack on the 29-year-old Black man after a traffic stop.
 Nichols died three days later.

 The comments were notable for Trump, who is running for the White House again and has a history of encouraging rough treatment of people in police custody.
 He was president during the racial justice protests that emerged in the summer of 2020 following the police killing of George Floyd in Minneapolis.
-At the time, he signed an executive order encouraging better police practices but has been criticized by some for failing to acknowledge what they consider systemic racial bias in policing.
+At the time, he signed an executive order encouraging better police practices but failed to acknowledge systemic racial bias.

 Trump ultimately centered his 2020 reelection bid around a “law and order” message that emphasized support for law enforcement.